PeterMarshall29/book1/_sources/jupyternotebooks/coding_best_practices.md

 ```
 It is tempting to create identifiers using short, even single letter, names - this is a mistake.
 Using longer identifiers which make the purpose of identified entity clear to anyone reading your code
-Modern editors will autocomplete long identifer names - you will not need to keep retying your chosen expressive name.
+Modern editors will autocomplete long identifier names - you will not need to keep retying your chosen expressive name.

 ## DRY

-DRY  - Don't repeat yourself! is a fundamental pratice in writing efficient code.
+DRY  - Don't repeat yourself! is a fundamental practice in writing efficient code.

 Any lines of code that you know you are going to need more than once, should be encapsulated into a class or a function, which can be called repeatedly.

-This save you retyping the code, and makes repairing and maintaining longer programmes much simpler; e.g. you do not have to find the same mistake in 100 places, just in one function.
+This saves you retyping the code, and makes repairing and maintaining longer programmes much simpler, e.g. you do not have to find the same mistake in 100 places, just in one function.

 Dry coding includes {term}`functional programming` and {term}`object-oriented programming` paradigms.